 Teapot rock looms beyond the redrock platforms over Bear Wallow.

 Teapot Rock is one of four summits along the ridge north of Bear Wallow Canyon.
 From 89A the likeness is hard to miss: the spout is a lower summit to the west and the main summit, the teapot itself.
-Don’t let the cute name fool you – Teapot is one of the harder summits in Sedona and the easiest routes go at 5.9 or 5.7 A3, depending on your preference.
+Don’t let the cute name fool you – Teapot is one of the harder summits in Sedona and the easiest route goes at 5.9 or so.

 The upper walls of UN5634.